daliborpuljiz/CodeToUTF8/README.md

  - dstFileName: mandatory destination file name of converted file
  - inputEncoding: optional input encoding, i.e. Windows-1250, if omitted using default
  - outputEncoding: optional output encoding, if ommited using UTF-8

+WARNING: this software is provided as-is: use it at your own risk!